Chart Color Schemes

 Randwick - North features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Randwick - North, as per the latest Census evaluation, houses constituted 11.5% of dwellings while other types such as semi-detached homes, apartments, and 'other' dwellings made up 88.4%.
-This contrasts with Sydney metropolitan areas where houses accounted for 26.9% and other dwellings comprised 73.1%.
-Home ownership in Randwick - North stood at 24.2%, with mortgaged properties at 25.3% and rented dwellings at 50.5%.
+In Randwick - North, as per the latest Census evaluation, 11.5% of dwellings were houses while 88.4% consisted of other types such as semi-detached properties, apartments, and 'other' dwellings.
+This contrasts with Sydney metropolitan areas which had 26.9% houses and 73.1% other dwellings.
+Home ownership in Randwick - North stood at 24.2%, with mortgaged dwellings accounting for 25.3% and rented ones making up 50.5%.
 The median monthly mortgage repayment in the area was $3,000, lower than Sydney metro's average of $3,033.
-Meanwhile, median weekly rent in Randwick - North was recorded at $570, slightly higher than Sydney metro's figure of $550.
-Nationally, Randwick - North's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median weekly rent figure in Randwick - North was $570, compared to Sydney metro's $550.
+Nationally, Randwick - North's median monthly mortgage repayments were significantly higher at $1,863 and rents substantially above the national average of $375.

 Frequently Asked Questions - Housing